Landscape Design

 Sensory Experiences & Social Behavior

-Variations in sensory sensitivity and experience between individuals, due to genetic differences and/or environmental factors, contribute to the heterogeneity of individuals’ cognitive and social behaviors.
+Individual variations in sensory sensitivity and experiences, resulting from genetic and environmental factors, contribute to the diversity seen in cognitive and social behaviors.

-A major focus of our work is to understand how somatosensory and viscerosensory circuits are altered in mouse models for autism spectrum disorder.
-We focus on understanding how atypical peripheral sensory neuron function affects brain development and ASD-related behaviors (e.g., social alterations) as well as major, but understudied, ASD symptoms of tactile over-reactivity and GI dysfunction.
+A major focus of their work is to understand how somatosensory and viscerosensory circuits are altered in mouse models for autism spectrum disorder.
+The Orefice Lab focuses on understanding how atypical peripheral sensory neuron function affects brain development and ASD-related behaviors (e.g., social alterations) as well as major, but understudied, ASD symptoms of tactile over-reactivity and GI dysfunction.